-- The Enteric Nervous System: The ENS, nicknamed the ‘second brain”, is made up of more than 100 million neurons that secrete key neurotransmitters, like 90% of the bodies ‘feel-good chemical’, serotonin.
+- The Enteric Nervous System: The ENS, nicknamed the ‘second brain’, is made up of more than 100 million neurons that secrete key neurotransmitters, like 90% of the body’s ‘feel-good chemical’, serotonin.

 - The microbiome is home to trillions of good flora (beneficial bacteria and other helpful microbes) that communicate with the immune system, brain, and gut.

 Damage or disruption to the gut can cause changes in the brain leading to lower mood, difficulty concentrating, and cognitive difficulties.
-Whether you want to improve cognitive health or better focus and mood, it is essential to support the health of your gut.
+Whether you want to unlock improved memory and thinking, or obtain better focus and mood, the key is in the health of your gut.

 So, what can you do to support gut health?

 - Eliminate damaging foods like refined carbohydrates, sugars, and artificial sweeteners which alter the microbiome and increase inflammation.

 - Eat foods rich in fiber like leafy greens and other vegetables, legumes, beans, whole fruits, nuts, seeds, and whole grains.
 Fiber acts as a prebiotic feeding the beneficial bacteria in the gut.

 - Include fermented foods which contain probiotics like miso, kombucha, real sauerkraut, and kimchi.